 Biography of Daniel Ricciardo

-Daniel Ricciardo is a hugely popular Australian F1 driver currently serving as a reserve with Red Bull.
+Daniel Ricciardo is a hugely popular Australian F1 driver currently racing for AlphaTauri.

 and one of the most experienced drivers on the grid.

-He enjoyed a successful spell with Red Bull to really announce himself as one of the best drivers around, before moving to Renault and then to McLaren.
+He enjoyed a successful spell with Red Bull to really announce himself as one of the best drivers around, before moving on to Renault, McLaren, and then AlphaTauri.